-Visit the tabs across the top of the page to review library resources and materials available in each of these study areas.
+Use the tabs on the left to review library resources and materials available in each of these study areas.

 Books in College of the Redwoods library are filed by the Library of Congress system that uses letter-number combinations assigned by subject, so that most books about the same subject will be filed together on the shelf.
 HSU Library uses this same system, and so do most colleges and universities in the United States.
-Browse the titles on the shelf in the sections listed below for relevant research topics.
+B

 Remote login is required to prove that you are a student at College of the Redwoods, because these library databases are not free, open website available to anyone.
 Library resources are valuable and often expensive, because the information provided is reliable, credible, and based on a lot of work by many people.
 The library pays for student, faculty, and staff access.